zama-ai/concrete-ml/docs/deep-learning/torch_support.md

 There are two approaches to build [FHE-compatible deep networks](../getting-started/concepts.md#model-accuracy-considerations-under-fhe-constraints):

 - [Quantization Aware Training (QAT)](../explanations/quantization.md) requires using custom layers, but can quantize weights and activations to low bit-widths.
 Concrete ML works with [Brevitas](../explanations/inner-workings/external_libraries.md#brevitas), a library providing QAT support for PyTorch.
 To use this mode, compile models using `compile_brevitas_qat_model`
 - Post-training Quantization: in this mode a vanilla PyTorch model can be compiled.
 However, when quantizing weights & activations to fewer than 7 bits the accuracy can decrease strongly.
+On the other hand, depending on the model size, quantizing with 6-8 bits can be incompatible with FHE constraints.
 To use this mode, compile models with `compile_torch_model`.

 Both approaches should be used with the `rounding_threshold_bits` parameter set accordingly.
 The best values for this parameter need to be determined through experimentation.
 A good initial value to try is `6`.
 See [here](../explanations/advanced_features.md#rounded-activations-and-quantizers) for more details.